eModbus/eModbus/README.md

 ```
 ModbusClientRTU RS485(Serial2);          // for auto half-duplex
-ModbusclientRTU RS485(Serial2, rtsPin);  // use rtsPin to toggle DE/RE in half-duplex
+ModbusClientRTU RS485(Serial2, rtsPin);  // use rtsPin to toggle DE/RE in half-duplex
 ```

 Next we will define a callback function for data responses coming in.
-This example will print out a hexadecimal response data:
+This example will print out a hexadecimal dump of the response data:

 ```
 void handleData(uint8_t serverAddress, uint8_t fc, const uint8_t* data, uint16_t length, uint32_t token)